arialdomartini/arialdomartini.github.io/_posts/state-monad-for-the-rest-of-us/2024-07-01-state-monad-for-the-rest-of-us-1.md

 * If `numberOfLeaves` receives a tree, and that tree is a single `Leaf`, how many leaves does that tree have?

-Of course, `1`.
-It means the function is calculating the number of leaves of this tree:
+It means that the function needs to calculate the number of leaves of this tree:

 ```
    Leaf
 ```
+Of course, it has just `1` leaf!
 So:

 ```fsharp
 let numberOfLeaves tree =